 Best Practice #5 – Evoke the Right Emotions

-Sure, we‘ll have our chosen messages, product shots, branded PMS colors and company image standards that we need to adhere to–but whenever possible, consider what emotion you’re giving off.
+Sure, we have our chosen messages, product shots, branded PMS colors and company image standards that we need to adhere to–but whenever possible, consider what emotion you’re giving off.

-Wherever you have wiggle room in choosing color, image or content, consider what vibe you want to give off and appeal to the emotions you’re going for.
+Wherever you have wiggle room in choosing color, image or content, consider the vibe you want to create and how you’ll appeal to the corresponding emotions.

 If you’re faced with color options, refer to these:

 Going for happy?
 Things are in your favor.
 Using happy friendly faces can increase your CTR.

 Alwin Hoogerdijk split tested the power of a smile:

 What about landing page best practices for content?
 Your tone says it all, so suggest an attitude.

 By suggesting an attitude, visitors will likely behave in the same way as the attitude.